Call Today! Free Immediate Response (818) 781-1570

 PC 246.3 makes it a crime to intentionally discharge a firearm with gross negligence that might result in injury or death to another person.

-California Penal Code Section 246.3 provides the legal definition of the crime of negligent discharge of a firearm as follows:
+California Penal Code Section 246.3 provides a clear legal definition of the crime of negligent discharge below.

-Gross negligence means your conduct was so reckless that reasonable people would have known or recognize that the behavior was likely to produce serious bodily injury or even death.
+Gross negligence means your conduct was so reckless that it was likely to produce serious bodily injury or even death.
+This level of disregard for safety is a key element in the offense of negligent discharge of a firearm.

 It means you had a conscious disregard for the safety of other people.
 For example, if you shoot a firearm in the air at an outdoor event where there are hundreds of other people, your conduct clearly shows you had no regard for the safety of the other people who were attending the same event.

 The legal definition above also includes language that your negligent conduct had the likelihood of causing injury or death.
-It's important to note that the Los Angeles County prosecutor has to be able to show your discharging of the weapon could have resulted in injury or death.
+Notably, the district attorney must be able to prove that your discharging of the weapon could have resulted in injury or death.

 Elements of the Crime

-In order for the Los Angeles County prosecutor to obtain a conviction for negligent discharge of a firearm in violation of California Penal Code Section 246.3, they must be able to prove each and every "element of the crime" below:
+In order for the prosecutor to obtain a conviction for negligent discharge of a firearm in violation of California Penal Code Section 246.3, they must be able to prove every "element of the crime" below:

 • You shot the weapon with gross negligence, and;